 Reduce the amount of ointment you’re applying if you see that the scabs are becoming mushy, you’re experiencing any form of irritation, or you’re breaking out in pimples.
 For the remainder of the aftercare, it might be necessary to convert from a thick healing ointment to a milder fragrance-free moisturizer.

 Can You Put Too Much Aquaphor On A Tattoo?

 It is possible to apply Aquaphor to a tattoo.
-If too much petroleum jelly is used, the wound won’t heal properly because the petroleum jelly coating will be too thick and prevent appropriate airflow.
+If too much petroleum jelly is in use, the wound won’t heal properly because the petroleum jelly coating will be too thick and prevent appropriate airflow.